Managing a Spark Cluster with the spark-ec2 Script

 You can create new keys if you have lost the old ones,

-by visiting the IAM User dashboard, selecting a user, selecting Users Actions, and choosing Manage Access Keys.
+by visiting the IAM User dashboard, selecting a user, selecting the Security credentials tab, and choosing Create access key.

 We merely set them as environment variables as a best practice, so they are not stored anywhere on the machine containing your script.